($927) Cost to ship a car from Gainesville, FL to Wilmington, DE

 Factors affecting Gainesville to Wilmington car shipping costs

-When transporting your vehicle from Gainesville to Wilmington, these factors will influence the cost:
+When you’re arranging vehicle transport from Gainesville to Wilmington, keep these cost factors in mind:

 Transport method